lapingenieur/mancho.sh/docs/long-help.md

 SEE ALSO :

-   https://gitlab.com/dwt1/dotfiles/-/blob/master/macho.sh			(where comes the idea) https://gitlab.com/dwt1/dotfiles/-/blob/master/macho-gui.sh			(where comes the idea, but using dmenu instead of fzf)
+   https://gitlab.com/dwt1/dotfiles/-/blob/master/macho.sh			(where comes the idea) https://gitlab.com/dwt1/dotfiles/-/blob/master/macho-gui.sh			(where comes the idea, but using dmenu instead of fzf, GUI) https://github.com/junegunn/fzf						(from where comes fzf, the fuzzy finder)